 Can't get a conventional loan

-Conventional lenders must abide by strict underwriting requirements.
+A conventional lender must abide by strict underwriting requirements.
 A mediocre credit score or poor debt-to-income ratio can preclude businesses from obtaining a loan.
 Banks also typically cap the number of loans they will give to one individual or business entity.
 Hard money loans could be a way to secure more funding when you already have multiple conventional loans.

 "If you have less-than-stellar credit, then hard money loans are great because the underwriting is based on the asset, not your credit history," said Shawn Breyer, owner of Breyer Home Buyers.
 "Banks [also] limit the number of conventional loans that an individual can have at one time.
 Since hard money loans are not based on the individual, the number of loans is not restricted."